Monday, January 9, 2012

 (canned is fine)

-8 oz. extra-fine tofu
+8 oz. extra-firm tofu

 1 cup chopped kale